Abikannappan/TEXT_CLASSIFICATION_OF_REDDIT_POSTS/ReadMe.md

 -MODEL EVALUATION:
 * I have used confusion matrix, Accuracy, classification report and AUC curve for model evaluation.
 * Based on AUC curve both the model doesn't show high difference in the performance.
-* But still Multinomial Neigh Bayes with TFID vectoriser did show a slight higher performance.
+* But still Multinomial Naive Bayes with TFID vectoriser did show a slight higher performance.

 -CONCLUSION AND RECOMMENDATION:

 To classify the posts from japan travel and japan life subreddit, We have used 2 models.
-One is Logistics regression and the other is Multinomial neigh bayes.
+One is Logistics regression and the other is Multinomial naive bayes.
 Accuracy calculated from test data for both the model are quite similar and it is just more than 90%.
-But still I choose Multinomial neigh bayes to be the better model as the accuracy on test data is even higher than on the training data.
+But still I choose Multinomial naive bayes to be the better model as the accuracy on test data is even higher than on the training data.
 While, the accuracy on test data is 9 percent lower than on the training data.
 This shows the logistic regression model overfits on the training data.

-The Multinomial neigh bayes model has accuracy of 91.72%.
+The Multinomial naive bayes model has accuracy of 91.72%.
 Japan life and Japan travel have some top common words like Japan, Tokyo etc. The model maynot work well on the common topwords between both subreddit.

 Also to avoid posting under a wrong subreddit and to get customer satisfaction reddit could create a category countries and put the political, life based posting there and use the travel category for travel related subreddit.